Bayesian Inference of Spreading Processes on Networks: Inference framework

-where $\prior(\parametertheo)$, $p(\data|\parametertheo)$ and $m(\data) = \int\prior(\parametertheo)p(\data|\parametertheo)d\parametertheo$ are, correspondingly, the prior distribution on the parameter $\parametertheo$, the likelihood function, and the marginal likelihood.
-The prior distribution $\prior(\parametertheo)$ enables a way to leverage the learning of parameters from prior knowledge, which is expected to be available especially for infectious diseases.
-If the likelihood function can be evaluated, at least up to a normalizing constant, then the posterior distribution can be approximated by drawing a sample of parameter values from it using (Markov chain) Monte Carlo sampling schemes \citep{Robert2005}.
+where $\prior(\parametertheo)$, $p(\data|\parametertheo)$ and $m(\data) = \int\prior(\parametertheo)p(\data|\parametertheo)d\parametertheo$ are, correspondingly, the prior density on the parameter $\parametertheo$, the likelihood function, and the marginal likelihood.
+The prior density $\prior(\parametertheo)$ enables a way to leverage the learning of parameters from prior knowledge, which is expected to be available especially for infectious diseases.
+If the likelihood function can be evaluated, at least up to a normalizing constant, then the posterior density can be approximated by drawing a sample of parameter values from it using (Markov chain) Monte Carlo sampling schemes \cite{Robert2005}.
 The likelihood function induced by our model of network epidemics is too demanding computationally to evaluate due to the complex stochastic nature of the models.

-In this setting, approximate Bayesian computation (ABC) \citep{lintusaari2017fundamentals} offers a way to sample from the approximate posterior distribution and opens up the possibility of sound statistical inference on the parameter $\parametertheo$.
+In this setting, approximate Bayesian computation (ABC) \cite{lintusaari2017fundamentals} offers a way to sample from the approximate posterior density and opens up the possibility of sound statistical inference on the parameter $\parametertheo$.